-He had not recognized Scarlet as Esme even when she took her mask off at the masquerade dinner and even when she spent a day and night with him at the garrison.
-He remembered the easy feeling of comfort with her there, although there was also some unnamable discomfort as well.
-And even with her green eyes matching his memory of Esme, he had not put two-and-two together until heād heard that her middle name was Esmeralda.
+He had not recognized Scarlet as Esme when she took her mask off at the masquerade dinner, nor when she spent a day and night with him at the garrison.
+He remembered the easy comfort of her presence, and beneath it something he could not name that had unsettled him without his knowing why.
+And even with her green eyes matching his memory of Esme, he had not put it together until heād heard that her middle name was Esmerelda.

-Certainly, they were both very different people from then.
+They were both very different people from then.
+He had to allow for that.

 Heād been a street urchin, of sorts, although he wasnāt homeless like mostājust mostly homeless.
-He had a bed to lay in at night near his father, but his father was gone by dawn and not back until well after dark, earning a half shilling a day, but spending two pence on booze a night, had not been a recipe for success.
+He had a bed near his father, but his father was gone by dawn and not back until well after dark, earning a half shilling a day and spending two pence on booze a night.
 It had been survivalānothing more.

-There were kids far worse offāthose who slept in the abandoned buildings or under someoneās house curled up against the hearth footing where a little bit of heat could almost be felt.
-Heād never quite been there desperate.
-In fact, heād often brought those types of kids into the flat when his father was passed out, hiding them at the foot of his bed under clothing so they could sleep through a particularly cold night.
+There were kids far worse offāthose who slept in abandoned buildings or under someoneās house curled up against the hearth footing where a little heat could almost be felt.
+Heād never quite reached that point.
+In fact, heād often brought those kids into the flat when his father was passed out, hiding them at the foot of his bed under clothing so they could sleep through a particularly cold night.

 āYouāre here every morning,ā she said.